cejimenez0123/aws-cloud-practitioner-C02/domain1-cloudconcepts.md

 ###   What is a Load Balancer?
 ###    What is the primary purpose of AWS Regions in the global infrastructure?
 ### Describe the function of Amazon CloudFront in AWS's architecture.
+  - Data distrubuted globally so information that far away from customer can be cached closer to the customer.
 ###    How do AWS Edge locations enhance the performance of Amazon CloudFront?
 ### Explain how Amazon Route 53 integrates with AWS Edge locations to enhance user experiences.
 ### What are the advantages of using AWS Outposts for local data processing needs?